wazo-platform/wazo-auth/README.md

 other users.

 We create the initial credentials.
-The username and password can then be used to create a token with the `auth.#` acl.
+The username and password can then be used to create a token with the `#` acl.
 This can be done using the `wazo-auth-bootstrap` command.

 ```sh